morhendos/tenis-del-parque/docs/PLAYER_MATCH_IMPROVEMENTS.md

 - Form validation with user-friendly messages
 - Disabled submit buttons while processing

-### 4. Fixed Admin Match Result API (`/api/admin/matches/[id]/route.js`)

-**Previous Issues:**
-- Also did not update totalPoints field

-**Improvements:**
-- Now calculates and updates totalPoints for both players
-- Uses the same points calculation logic as player API

 ## Benefits

+1. **Data Integrity**: Points are always consistent with match results
+2. **Flexibility**: Scoring rules can be changed without data migration
-1. **Consistency**: Player and admin systems now use the same format and logic
+3. **Consistency**: Player and admin systems use the same format and logic
-2. **Accuracy**: ELO calculations and stats updates are consistent across the platform
+4. **Accuracy**: ELO calculations and stats updates are consistent across the platform
-3. **User Experience**: Better UI with proper validation and feedback
+5. **User Experience**: Better UI with proper validation and feedback
-4. **Data Integrity**: Results are stored in the same format regardless of who enters them
-5. **Correct Standings**: Points are now properly calculated and displayed in standings
+6. **Single Source of Truth**: Match results are the authoritative data source

 ## Testing Instructions